bdj10001/jarvis.css/README.md

 ## Usage
 I tried to do usage of this task as simple as posible.
-The following example will compile all the _*.entry.{less,sass,scss,stylus}_ files under the folder _config.input_ to destination folder _config.output_
+The following example will compile all the _*.build.{less,sass,scss,stylus}_ files under the folder _config.input_ to destination folder _config.output_

 ```javascript
 const css = require('./src/index');